Bloodspawns/plugin-releases-1/README.md

 + 12/20/2020 Added Big Splits
 + 12/20/2020 Added both variants of SGS to Waves Wheelchair
 + 12/20/2020 Added all variants of Black and Mithril knives to Wheelchair
++ 12/23/2020 Added ability to customize the color of entrance/exit barriers
++ 12/23/2020 Added Eldritch and Volatile staves to Wheelchair
++ 12/23/2020 Added more font options to the 'Font Type' config
+> Note: The overlays were centered around the RS Font Types, this means if you use a non RS Font things could be uncentered
 ```

 </details>